Compassionate Advocacy For Child Custody And Child Support

 Establishing child support and securing child custody can be complicated, not to mention contentious.
 It is extremely important to get things right the first time.
 Let me be your advocate and provide you with the compassionate legal guidance that you deserve.
 With offices in Matteson and Atlanta, I help clients in Illinois and Georgia.

 To schedule a confidential consultation or to find out more about how I can help you with your divorce, you can send me a message using my online contact form.
 You can also reach me by calling (708) 512-5575 to set up an appointment.
-I am looking forward to answering your questions and telling you more about how I can help you with your case.
+I look forward to answering your questions and telling you more about how I can help you with your case.